19 Mile Brook Trail Reroute

 Lakes of the Clouds Propane Rack Relocation

-This project proposes to move the propane rack associated with the Appalachian Mountain Club's Lakes of the Clouds Hut to a location that consolidates utilities and is less visible to the public.
+This project proposes to move the propane rack associated with the Appalachian Mountain Club's Lakes of the Clouds Hut to a location that is less visible to the public.
 This will better conceal the rack and improve visual aesthetics of the area.

 Lincoln Woods Trail Repair